rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 * Rust Foundation Fellows (RFFs) are members of the Rust community to whom the Rust Foundation will award a stipend of $1,000 a month, for 12 months.

 * The Rust Foundation does not expect RFFs to spend 20 more hours a month supporting the community, but rather to reward them for the time they are already contributing to help improve their work-life balance and reduce the risk of burnout.

+* Fellowships do not come with special priviledges within the Rust Project - those who are not already will not automatically become members of Project Teams or Working Groups.
+Prospective Fellows must be able to accomplish their proposed work when applying for it.

 > ### Benefits